Lace (miniseries)

 Lace is an American television miniseries, based on the 1982 novel of the same name by author Shirley Conran.
 The series aired on ABC on February 26–27, 1984.
-The plot concerns the search by film star Lili (Phoebe Cates) for her natural mother, who surrendered her for adoption as a newborn.
+The plot concerns the search by film star Lili (Phoebe Cates) for her biological mother, who surrendered her for adoption as a newborn.
 Lace was one of the highest-rated television movies of the 1983–84 television season.

 Lili's line "Incidentally, which one of you bitches is my mother?", addressed to her three maternal candidates — Pagan Trelawney (Brooke Adams), Judy Hale (Bess Armstrong) and Maxine Pascal (Arielle Dombasle) — was named the best line in television history by TV Guide in its 1993 issue celebrating 40 years of television.

 Plot

 The story opens circa 1980 at an abandoned chateau in the Swiss Alps, once a prestigious boarding school, L'Hirondelle.
 Internationally famous film siren, Lili, travels from there to a private meeting with the elderly Hortense Boutin, whom Lili knows was paying money on behalf of one of the school's students to a family which adopted the student's illegitimate child.
 Lili is the child, now grown up.

 The story flashes back to 1960, introducing schoolgirls Pagan Trelawney, Judy Hale, and Maxine Pascal.
 Each becomes entangled with a man – Pagan with Prince Abdullah of Sydon, Judy with banker Nick Cliffe, and Maxine with ice hockey player Pierre Boursal.
 All three romances fail, but one of the women becomes pregnant.
 Knowing it means ruin for the unwed mother, the three make a pact to protect her identity.
 All three present themselves to the local doctor, Dr. Geneste, and he agrees to assist in having the child adopted.
 When the doctor discovers the identity of the mother-to-be, he says, "Of the three of you, you are the one I least suspected."
 The child, Elizabeth Lace, is born on November 17, 1960.
 The mother's birth name is recorded as Lucinda Lace.

 An attempt by the school's headmaster Monsieur Chardin to expel the girls is thwarted when they unearth photographs of him in a homosexual tryst with the school's chauffeur, Paul.
 They blackmail Chardin into allowing them to stay and graduating them with honors.
 The child is placed with a foster family.
 On their behalf, Maxine's aunt, Hortense Boutin, agrees to pay money to Felix and Angelina Dassin, a French couple who consent to raise the child until her real mother establishes herself and can come back for her someday.

 The three girls, on the verge of success in their respective careers, receive a report that the child has been killed in an auto accident.
 Consumed with guilt and shame, the three friends have a falling out and go their separate ways.
 In fact, Lili survived.
 Felix and Angelina were gunned down by Hungarian soldiers after the accident.
 She was placed in a detention camp in the Eastern Bloc, where she spent the next ten years before finally escaping and eventually transforms herself into a film sex symbol.